Mrid02/Mishtii/README.md

 ## Introduction
 This is a home made chocolate ordering website made using html, css, javascript and bootstrap.
-It also order and contact forms.
+It also has order and contact forms.